callowayproject/django-admintheme/README.rst

 Django Admin Theme
 ==================

-Goal
-====

-To provide a CSS-only skin for the Django's Admin app.
-This would allow adjustments to standard templates to work without modification.
+Django Admin Theme is a CSS-only skin for the Django's Admin app.
+This allows projects that make customizations to the standard admin templates to work without modification.

 Use
 ===